Hermitian and non-Hermitian topology in active matter: Topological active matter

 \subsubsection{Exceptional point and exceptional edge modes}

 Exceptional points, yet another non-Hermitian topological feature, can play an important role in active-matter dynamics.
 One example can be found in the exceptional edge modes of chiral active matter.
-A study of exceptional edge modes \cite{Sone2020} has proposed that a mixture of right- and left-rotating active particles can show exceptional edge modes.
+A study of exceptional edge modes \cite{Sone2020} has proposed that a mixture of right- and left-rotating active particles in Fig.~\ref{exceptional_edgemode_actmat_fig}(a) can show exceptional edge modes.
 As discussed above, right- or left-rotating particles consist of counterparts of a Chern insulator for each.

-After introducing polar or antipolar interaction and chirality flips, the effective Hamiltonian of this mixture of chiral active matter becomes
+To discuss the existence of exceptional edge modes in such a mixture of chiral active matter, Ref.~\cite{Sone2020} has first considered a particle-based model of chiral active particles.
+It introduces polar or antipolar interaction and chirality flips and assumes that the particles are dilute and thus three or more particle collisions do not occur.
+Then, the stochastic dynamics of the model is described as

+where $\omega^{c(j)} = \pm \omega_0$ represents the circular motion of chiral active matter and $c(j)=\pm 1$ represents the direction of rotation. $\Phi^{i,k}(\theta_j(t),\theta_l(t))$ determines the direction of an active particle after the collision, which depends on the chiralities of two particles; in the case of the same chirality $c(j)=c(l)$ (different chiralities $c(j)\neq c(l)$), it represents the polar (anti-polar) interaction.
+The model also includes the chirality flip by flipping the sign of $c(j)$ at the rate of $\gamma$.